 A. Conflicts between roommates are a natural part of the college experience.
 All First-year students will complete a roommate contract within the first week on campus.
-In the event that there is a conflict, residents are strongly encouraged to contact a hall staff member or the Area Coordinator for guidance.
+In the event that there is a conflict, residents are strongly encouraged to contact a hall staff member or the Area Coordinator or Residence Life Coordinator for guidance.
 For more details, see Roommate Conflict.